elrnv/ipopt-rs/ipopt-sys/README.md

 We provide a number of options for building Ipopt from source as well as different methods for retrieving binaries.
+Building also requires the `openssl` and `libclang` system libraries.
 Currently supported methods for getting the Ipopt library:

   1. Using pkg-config to find a system installed static or dynamic library.